 Members gather annually to enjoy the holiday season with their fiber friends and families.
-Here are images from the recent 2017 Holiday luncheon, held at the Mount Dora, FL United Methodist Church, Dec 16.
+Currently, the guild gathers at the Mount Dora, FL United Methodist Church on N. Fifth Street.

 Captions for the above….
 (1) The annual holiday luncheon is a great time for friends to get together.
 There are always warm greetings and hugs.
 (2) Lee T indicates he is having a good time.
 (3) Anne M greets long-time friends Ellen and Chuck T. (4) Mona R sets the table.
 (5) Sandy L, right, starts the serving line.
 (6) Cynthia S, right, and Pat I catch up on events.